News

 Lesson 7 – Lesson 16

-1. Can use Chinese flexibly and effectively on professional topics.
+1. Use Chinese flexibly and effectively on professional topics.

-3. Can write well-structured discourses with proper style on complex topics.
+3. Write well-structured discourses with appropriate style on complex topics.

-This course is suitable for learners of combined study of 1260 hours, TOCFL Band B (Level 4), HSK Level 6, ACTFL Advanced-low、or CEFR B2.
-7000 UP Band C (Level 5) Advanced-mid C1
+Be suitable for learners with approximately 1260 hours of study, or those at TOCFL Band B (Level 4), HSK Level 6, ACTFL Advanced-Low, or CEFR B2 levels.
+7000 UP Band C (Level 5) Level 6 Advanced-mid C1

 Hands-on Cultural Activities